 Fighting child hunger with prescriptive food pantry since 2016

-The Norton Children’s Medical Associates – Broadway location has had a prescriptive pantry since 2016.
+The Norton Children’s Medical Group – Broadway location has had a prescriptive pantry since 2016.

 While performing an exam on a new patient in 2015, pediatrician Erin R. Frazier, M.D., learned that the teen, along with her mom and sister, had just arrived in Louisville after escaping a bad situation.
 They were practically homeless and didn’t know where their next meal would come from.